 - Vascular (VT)

 Graduates passing the SPI in addition to either the AB or OB/GYN exam will earn the Registered Diagnostic Sonographer (RDMS) credential.
+Students may register for these exams 60-days prior to graduation.

 Graduates passing the SPI and the VT exam will earn the Registered Vascular Technologist (RVT) credential.
+Graduates may register for the vascular exam on the day of graduation.

 The ARDMS offers several other specialty examinations, please refer to their website for the most up-to-date information regarding the credentialing process. http://www.ardms.org